admin-ch/CovidCertificate-Apidoc/README.md

 - **pdf**: the pdf encoded with base64
 - **qrCode**: the tamper-proof signed QRCode as PNG image encoded with base64
 - **uvci**: the unique identifier of the certificate as string.

-## API doc

-See the [API doc](https://editor.swagger.io/?url=https://raw.githubusercontent.com/admin-ch/CovidCertificate-Apidoc/main/api-doc.json) to get technical information about the REST API and the error list.

-### Generation API

-The generation API allows to create 3 types of covid certificate: vaccination, test and recovery.

-### Revocation API

-The revocation API allows to revoke covid certificate based on the unique identifier UVCI.

 ## References